Carobert85/sqlstyle.guide/sqlstyle.guide.md

 * If it is a multi-column constraint then consider putting it as close to both column definitions as possible and where this is difficult as a last resort include them at the end of the `CREATE TABLE` definition.
-* If it is a table level constraint that applies to the entire table then it should also appear at the end.
+* If it is a table-level constraint that applies to the entire table then it should also appear at the end.
 * Use alphabetical order where `ON DELETE` comes before `ON UPDATE`.
 * If it make senses to do so align each aspect of the query on the same character